polettix/dokku-boot/README.md

     $ curl http://sample-mojo.foobar.example.com
     Hello, World!

+# Shameless Plug

+If you happen to use [Digital Ocean][] and also [ClouDNS][] customer, there's even a quicker route to spin up machines at will.
+Note that these two services are not for free, although you can spend less than about 5$ to get started (or less, depending on what you already have).

+There's some one-time setup to be done:

+1. subscribe to [Digital Ocean][] and generate an API access token ([see the FAQ][do-api-faq]).
+You can use [my referral link][do-referral] to get started with $10 credit (as of November 2016 at least).

+2. define at least one SSH Key in [Digital Ocean][], [read here][do-ssh-keys] if you don't know how to do it;

+3. subscribe to [ClouDNS][] and generate API credentials (this requires at least [premium][cloudns-premium] level, again you're welcome to use [my referral link][cloudns-referral]).
+To generate the API credentials you can [read this article][cloudns-api-help];

+4. set up management of a domain in [ClouDNS][], we will assume it's `paas.example.com`.
+They usually have a [promotions][cloudns-promotions] page where you can get a domain for as low as about $3, but if you already have something (e.g. a delegation from a friend) it's OK too;

+5. put the relevant credentials in file `env.sh` (in your *current* directory, whatever it is).
+Example (substitute where you see fit):

+    : ${DO_TOKEN:='YOUR-DIGITAL-OCEAN-TOKEN'}
+    : ${DO_SSH_KEY_ID:='YOUR-DIGITAL-OCEAN-SSH-KEY-ID'}
+    : ${CLOUDNS_AUTH:='sub-auth-user=CLOUDNS-SUB-USER&auth-password=CLOUDNS-SUB-PASS'}
+    : ${VM_PROVIDER:='digital-ocean'}
+    : ${DNS_PROVIDER:='cloudns'}
+    export DO_TOKEN DO_SSH_KEY_ID CLOUDNS_AUTH VM_PROVIDER DNS_PROVIDE

+Preparation phase is over, now you're read to spin up as many VMs as you see fit.

+    shell$ /path/to/dokku-boomote.sh paas.example.com
+    # ...
+6-7 minutes and a few logs later you read this:
+    *.paas.example.com => W.X.Y.Z

+If you plan to have multiple machines, you can of course use sub-domains for creating the wildcards, like this:

+    shell$ /path/to/dokku-boomote.sh env1.paas.example.com
+    # ...
+    *.env1.paas.example.com => A.B.C.D

+    shell$ /path/to/dokku-boomote.sh env2.paas.example.com
+    # ...
+    *.env2.paas.example.com => A.B.C.D

+and so on.
+Sky (well, your wallet actually) is the limit!

 # I'm Ready For Some Details Now!

 Do you know [Dokku][]?
 They dub it as *The smallest PaaS implementation